Duckle29/url_clean/README.md

 The script was initially made by a user in #reprap on freenode IRC for AliExpress, but I sadly have forgotten by who :(

-After almost loosing this userscript >10 times, to find it on weird nas drives or old computers, I decided to rewrite it entirely from scratch
+After almost loosing this userscript >10 times, to find it on weird nas drives or old computers, I decided to rewrite it entirely from scratch and share it on my github / greasyfork

 The script now supports multiple sites, likely to have more added in the future.